CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/21-speech-in-ai-foundry.md

 1. Review the output, which should have successfully recognized and transcribed the audio into text.

-## Summary

-In this exercise you tried out Azure AI Speech services in Azure AI Foundry's Speech Playground.
-You then used the Real-time speech to text service to transcribe an audio recording.
-You were able to see the text transcription being generated as the audio file was played.
+### Review

+In this exercise, you have completed the following tasks:

+- Explored Azure AI Speech services in the Speech Playground
+- Transcribed audio to text using the Real-time speech-to-text service

 ## Learn more

 This exercise demonstrated only some of the capabilities of the Speech service.
 To learn more about what you can do with this service, see the [Speech page](https://azure.microsoft.com/services/cognitive-services/speech-services).

+## You have successfully completed this lab.